§ 195-26Permit required.

 Political signs.
 Temporary, freestanding political signs, not exceeding in aggregate 24 square feet in area, which are designed to influence the action of voters for the passage or defeat of a referendum question or other measure appearing on the ballot of an election duly called in the Town of Chelmsford or designed to influence the action of voters for election of a candidate whose name appears on the ballot of an election duly called in the Town of Chelmsford are allowed in all districts.
-Such signs may be erected no sooner than 21 days prior to the date of election and must be removed not later than 14 days after such election.
+It is the Town's preference that such signs be erected no sooner than 21 days prior to the date of election and be removed not later than 14 days after such election.
 Signs permitted by this subsection shall not be higher than three feet above ground level; shall not be artificially illuminated; shall be freestanding and not attached to a building, tree, utility pole or fence; shall be set back at least 15 feet from the street line; and shall only be located within the front or side yard area of the property.
 These signs require no sign permit.

 These guidelines are not mandatory, but the degree of compliance with them shall be considered by the Board of Appeals in acting upon special permits authorized under this article, as shall consistency with the basic sign objectives and any specific criteria cited above.

 Any increase above the basic maxima for the size and number of signs should be justifiable because of multiple frontages, development scale or other special needs and should be appropriate in relation to street width, signage on nearby structures and speed of vehicular travel.